ChrisTitusTech/powershell-profile/readme.md

 A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.

+the standalone repo is [here](https://github.com/Sivivatu/powershell-profile).
+It is [a fork of the original](https://github.com/ChrisTitusTech/powershell-profile) with a few changes to make it work better for me.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)

 Execute the following command in an elevated PowerShell window to install the PowerShell profile:

+ - [ ] TODO: This is not yet working for my own script needs to be updated

 ```
 irm "https://github.com/ChrisTitusTech/powershell-profile/raw/main/setup.ps1" | iex